iXORTech/Typstify/README.md

 </p>

 > [!IMPORTANT]
+> Typstify is currently **NOT** in active development as my other projects and school works has a relatively higher priority.
+But, I am still working on Typstify bit by bit.
+>
+> - @Cubik65536 (Developer)

+> [!IMPORTANT]
 > Typstify is currently in development and not yet recommended for production use.
 You can test-drive the current in development version by building the app on your own and run it.
 >
 > The app is not available on App Store or TestFlight yet.
 As there's major issues related to performance and some important feature are not refined, there's currently no plan to release this app on App Store or TestFlight.